Timeline campus development

 March - October 2018: Exploring potential areas

 NTNU continues to explore various opportunities for development and reconstruction.
 And investigate what the consequences will be for the area.

-25th of September 2018: Politicians in Trondheim sends new campus investgations on consultation
+25 September 2018: Politicians in Trondheim sends new campus investgations on consultation

 The Building Council re-examines the possible building areas that NTNU has explored and sends the reports for consultation.

 During 2018: The state investigate costs and feasibility